Cholesterol

 On the other hand, a person with good insulin sensitivity won’t have the aforementioned problems when consuming carbohydrates but can cause dyslipidemia by consuming high quantities of fats.

 Another important factor here is the amount of food consumed.
-Remember that excess amounts of any macronutrient can elevate triglycerides levels.
-So, let’s say that a person is not insulin sensitive and follows a low carb diet, but consumes excess amounts of proteins and fats.
+Remember that excess amounts of any macronutrient can elevate triglyceride levels.
+So, let’s say that a person is not insulin sensitive and follows a low-carb diet, but consumes excess amounts of proteins and fats.
 Most probably that person will show some form of alteration of blood lipids.
-If another person is insulin sensitive and is careful with the fat ingestion, but consumes excess amounts of carbs, again, this person will show some form of dyslipidemia.
+If another person is insulin sensitive and is careful with fat ingestion, but consumes excess amounts of carbs, again, this person will show some form of dyslipidemia.

 One of the Metabolic Balance Practitioners can quickly assess your insulin sensitivity, hormonal profiles, and body fat percentage, and point you in the right direction, including the amount of food consumed, by re-assessing every 1-2 weeks.